Semester in Shanghai (for Chinese Students)

-After you’ve selected your courses, you will receive information regarding our housing options.
-We are working on confirming details and plan to release housing soon.
+After you’ve selected your courses, you will receive information regarding our housing recommendations.

 Step 5.
 PREPARING FOR ARRIVAL

 Please note it is your responsibility to be aware of any government-mandated policies when traveling to Shanghai and that things can change regarding travel restrictions or quarantine requirements both when entering China from another country or traveling regionally within China.

 Please research travel policies that relate to your specific situation and plan to arrive in Shanghai and quarantine if necessary by February 28 to attend our orientation session.